 Christopher Busch was found dead in November 1978 in what was ruled a suicide.
 The Oakland County Sheriff’s Crime Detection Laboratory tested his hands for gunshot residue using atomic absorption analysis.
 Antimony levels on all four swabs — right back, right palm, left back, left palm — were insufficient to indicate the presence of gunshot residue.
 The lab scientist concluded no determination could be made either way.
 The scene also showed no muzzle markings on the entry wound, minimal blood, no blood spatter, and Busch’s body was found covered with a blanket.
+His blood alcohol content was 0.40 — a level at which most people are in a coma or dead from alcohol poisoning alone.
+The surgical anesthesia threshold is 0.35.
+The weapon was a .22 rifle, despite a handgun and shotgun being present in the home.
+Busch was right-handed.
+His right arm was tucked under his body.
+He was allegedly shot between the eyes — with his left hand — at a BAC that renders deliberate fine motor function essentially impossible.
+The rifle was subsequently returned to his father, H. Lee Busch, who signed a receipt for it.
 The OCCK task force disbanded the following month — December 1978 — without charges, without arrests, and without ever telling the victims’ families that Christopher Busch had existed as a suspect.
 The families did not learn his name until July 2006, when a polygrapher named Larry Wasser let it slip at a convention in Las Vegas.
 Twenty-eight years after four children were murdered.

 | Forensic Record Status · Christopher Busch Death Scene · November 1978 | |